 Storage Conditions: Keep container closed when not in use.
 Store in a dry, cool place.
 Keep/Store away from direct sunlight, extremely high or low temperatures and incompatible materials.
 Store locked up/in a secure area.
+Store in original container or corrosive resistant and/or lined container.

-Incompatible Materials: Strong acids, strong bases, strong oxidizers.
+Incompatible Materials: Strong acid.
+Strong oxidizers.
 Calcium oxide reacts with water to form corrosive calcium hydroxide, with evolution of much heat.
-Temperatures as high as 800° C have been reached with addition of water (moisture in air or soil).
-Brass.
-Aluminum.
-Amines.
+Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil).